-We assign a Capital score of A2, two notches below the initial score, reflecting the current difficult operating environment, which is likely to exert some pressure on borrowers' repayment capacity and strain the current capital buffers.
+We assign a Capital score of A2, two notches below the initial score; the assigned score captures DBSA's solid capital levels, but also the current difficult operating environment, which is likely to exert some pressure on borrowers' repayment capacity and on the bank's current capital buffers.

-DBSA maintains strong capital buffers, with a TCE-to-tangible managed assets ratio of 34.7% as of March 2020.
-It has historically benefitted from capital support from the government, including disbursements of around ZAR7.9 billion in 2013-16.
-DBSA's capital buffers provide significant capacity to both absorb unexpected credit losses and grow the balance sheet.
+DBSA maintains strong capital buffers, with a TCE-to-tangible managed assets ratio of 34.2% as of September 2020.
+Such capital buffers provide significant capacity to both absorb unexpected credit losses and grow the balance sheet.
 The bank is obliged by the DBSA Act to maintain a maximum debt-to-equity ratio of 250%.
-As of March 2020, this ratio was around 165%; if we also include the ZAR20 billion callable capital (which requires parliamentary approval for release), the ratio drops to 108%.
-Management is also monitoring economic capital requirements by applying the Basel principles.
+As of September 2020, this ratio was around 162%, and that's without incorporating the ZAR20 billion callable capital, which requires parliamentary approval for release.
+Management is also monitoring economic capital requirements and plans to more formally apply the Basel principles, even though it is not a regulated bank.
+It has historically benefitted from capital support from the government, including disbursements of around ZAR7.9 billion in 2013-16, and pays no dividend.

-Asset-quality metrics under pressure, partly reflecting high concentrations
+Asset-quality metrics under pressure, reflecting the challenging macro conditions, high concentrations and riskier Africa projects

-We assign a weighted average Asset Risk score of B2, six notches below the initial score, capturing its high single-name and sectoral concentrations, and the difficult operating conditions.
+We assign a weighted average Asset Risk score of B2, six notches below the initial score, capturing its high single-name concentrations, the difficult operating conditions and problematic foreign operations.

-DBSA reported a nonperforming loans (NPLs)-to-gross loans ratio of 7.2% as of March 2020, with Stage 2 loans accounting for an additional 31.6% of gross loans.
-We expect the bank's asset-quality metrics to remain under pressure as a result of both the stilldifficult operating environment - for 2020 and 2021, we forecast GDP growth rates of negative 6.5% and positive 4.5%, respectively, well below the potential and the rate required to create new jobs - and the high credit concentrations that result in elevated credit risks.
-Similarly, we expect the bank's annual provisioning charges (of around 3.8% of gross loans for the fiscal year ended March 2020 [fiscal 2019]) to remain at elevated levels.
+DBSA reported a nonperforming loans (NPLs)-to-gross loans ratio of 8.3% as of September 2020, with Stage 2 loans accounting for an additional 28.2%.
+We expect the bank's asset-quality metrics to remain under pressure as a result of both the still-difficult operating environment - beyond 2021, we expect growth to settle at around 1%, well below the country's potential and the rate required to create new jobs - and the high credit concentrations that result in elevated credit risks.
+Similarly, we expect the bank's annual provisioning charges (of around 3.8% of gross loans for the fiscal year ended March 2020) to remain at elevated levels, despite the significant drop in provisions during the six months to September 2020 (to 0.6% of gross loans).